pidjan/SpamUB/README.md

 # Installation

-1. Clone repository: `git clone https://github.com/pidjan/SpamUB.git`
+1. Clone repository: git clone https://github.com/pidjan/SpamUB.git
-2. Go to cloned repository: `cd SpamUB`
+2. Go to the cloned repository: cd SpamUB
-3. Create .env and edit using env.sample
+3. Create and edit .env using env.sample
-4. Run dependencies.bat to install required pip modules.
-Or else, run python3 -U -r requirements.txt
+4. Run dependencies.bat to install the required pip modules.
+Or run python3 -U -r requirements.txt
-5. Run start.bat to start the bot, login if required.
-Or else, run python3 main.py
+5. Run start.bat to start the bot, login if necessary.
+Or run python3 main.py
 6. DONE!
-Run .about in Telegram Saved Messages to check existing commands.
+Run .about in Telegram Saved Messages to check for existing commands.

 # Requirements